manishklohani/Excel-Project/Project Description and insights.md

 Women are more likely to buy compared to men (~65%)

-Maharashtra, Karnataka and Uttar Pradesh are the top 3 states in terms of sales comntribution.
+Maharashtra, Karnataka and Uttar Pradesh are the top 3 states in terms of sales contribution.

 Adult age group (21-49 yrs) is max contributing (~50%)